 Yesterday I took an excursion from Eminönü to Anadolu Kavağı, a small seaside village on Macar Bay at the entrance to the Black Sea.
 It was a euphoric, mesmerizing day enjoying astonishing views of Istanbul and the Bosphorus Strait!

 In a matter of hours, the weather changed from partly cloudy to overcast to clear and back again.
 Even with sunscreen, I got sunburned.
 The ferry leaves Eminönü at 10:30 and returns at 5:30 – we had less than 100 passengers, a mere handful on the huge ferry-boat.
 The excursion cost 25 Turkish Lira ($7).

 Yoros Castle and Yavuz Sultan Selim Bridge

-The boat anchored at Anadolu Kavağı for several hours, allowing passengers time to enjoy lunch at a seaside restaurant, take a walk, drink cay in a Turkish tea garden, or climb up to the ruins of Byzantine Yoros Castle.
+The boat anchored at Anadolu Kavağı for several hours, allowing time to enjoy lunch at a seaside restaurant, take a walk, drink cay in a tea garden, or climb up to the ruins of Byzantine Yoros Castle.
 With the help of a local fisherman I found a beautiful, less-traveled shortcut to the castle.
 At the vista point, I gasped at incredible panoramic views of the Black Sea, Bosphorus, and Yavuz Sultan Selim Bridge!

 Meeting of Two Seas – Marmara and Black

 Anadolu Kavağı is like “a gate opening from the Marmara to the Black Sea”.
-After climbing to the castle – the reward is nature’s spectacular treat – unforgettable views of “green turning blue” when the Sea of Marmara meets the Black Sea!
+After a climb to the castle – the reward is nature’s spectacular treat – unforgettable views of “green turning blue” when the Sea of Marmara meets the Black Sea!